Probing topological Floquet states in graphene with ultrafast terahertz scanning tunneling microscopy: Results

 The ribbon geometry is sketched in Fig.~\ref{fig:4-edgestates} a) with the counter-propagating edge states being indicated by red arrows.
 We note that, due to the topological nature of the edge states, the results will not depend on the specific shape of the edge as demonstrated in Ref.~\onlinecite{usaj_irradiated_2014}.

 Before discussing the results, we briefly comment on a practical difficulty encountered in real-space simulations of edge states.
 The edge state wave functions decay over a length scale that increases with decreasing band gap.
 A perturbative estimate yields a decay length $\xi \sim 2\hbar v_\mathrm{F}/\Delta$ for the edge states lying in the hybridization gap in the perturbative weak-drive regime \cite{usaj_irradiated_2014}.
 Typical driving parameters that can be used in experiments give rise to band gaps on the order of 10 meV, such that ribbons of a width of several 100 lattice constants are required in order to obtain properly localized and spatially separated edge states.
 As the real-time simulations become increasingly computationally demanding for increasing Hilbert space dimensions, we limit our simulations to a ribbon of up to $N = 70$.
 Therefore, to ensure sufficient spatial separation and to avoid hybridization of opposite edge states, we need to adapt the driving parameters to values that cannot be achieved in realistic experimental settings.
 In particular, we increase the photon energy to $\hbar\Omega = 1.5~\mathrm{eV}$ and the field strengths of $E_0 = 10~\mathrm{MVcm}^{-1} $.
 However, we note that this choice is only for practical reasons to keep the microscopic simulations feasible.
-In reality, exfoliated or substrate-grown graphene samples extend over micrometers, a scale on which edge states for realistic drive parameters will be well localized.
+While this choice changes the localization length and energy scales, it does not affect the basic mechanism: circular driving creates topological Floquet gaps that are bridged by chiral edge states, and these states can be detected through their spatially resolved tunneling signal.
+Furthermore, in reality, exfoliated or substrate-grown graphene samples extend over micrometers, a scale on which edge states for realistic drive parameters will be well localized.
 Thus, the overall conclusions do not depend on the specific choice of the drive parameters.

 The Floquet band structure for our driving parameters and for a semi-infinite ribbon projected to the first 30 unit cells is shown in Fig.~\ref{fig:4-edgestates} b).
 Here, the bands for the semi-infinite geometry are numerically obtained via the recursive Green's function method.
 The Floquet hybridization gap centered at $\varepsilon = 0.75$ eV exceeds 400 meV and is bridged by a clearly discernible edge state.